FAQs

 How much exercise should a healthy adult over 50 do?

 Most adults over 50 do well with activity on most days, plus strengthening work at least twice each week.
 Balance and coordination work also become more important with age.
-The right amount still depends on your current fitness, health conditions, and how well you recover between sessions.
+The right amount still depends on your current fitness, health conditions and recovery between sessions.

 Is walking enough exercise over 50?

 Walking is a strong starting point, but it is usually not enough on its own for full healthy ageing.
-Strength work, balance practice, and mobility exercises are also important if you want to maintain muscle mass, bone health, confidence, and function as you get older.
+Strength work, balance practice and mobility exercises also help maintain muscle mass, bone health, confidence and function as you get older.

 Can strength training be safe after 50?

 Yes.
-Strength training can be very safe after 50 when it is matched to your current ability and progressed sensibly.
-In fact, it is one of the most helpful tools for maintaining muscle, supporting bone health, and making daily tasks feel easier.
+Strength training can be safe after 50 when it is matched to your current ability and progressed sensibly.
+It is one of the most useful tools for maintaining muscle, supporting bone health and making daily tasks feel easier.

 What if I have not exercised for years?

 You can still start.
-Most people do best by beginning with simpler movements, shorter sessions, and lower loads than they think they need.
+Most people do best by beginning with simpler movements, shorter sessions and lower loads than they first expect.
 Then they build up gradually.
-A guided program can help you avoid flare-ups and make the process feel more manageable.
+A guided program can help reduce flare-ups and make the process feel more manageable.

 Should I exercise if I have arthritis?